Plans are worthless, but planning is everything.

 Agile

-2. Sprint.
-Write the software using test-driven development: write the test first then write just enough code to make the test pass and no more.
+- Sprint.
+Write the software using test-driven development: write each test first then write just enough code to make the test pass and no more.
 Writing the test first defines success up front.

-3. Review.
-Demo the new software to stakeholders and get feedback from them.
+- Review.
+Demo the new feature to stakeholders and get feedback from them.

-Agile works so well that even the U.S. military noticed and signed off on it:
+Agile works so well that even the U.S. military signed off on it:

 SpaceX appears to be an ‘existence proof’ that modern DevOps commercial practices can be used effectively for rapidly changing systems that are mission critical for national security.